Art From Grief

 Synopsis

 A meditative documentary exploring how artists process devastation and grief through their work.
-The film follows two creators in the wake of Hurricane Helene: Doug Carr, a visual artist and musician whose work transforms personal and environmental trauma into sound and image, and Sarah “Songbird” Burkey, a ballad singer drawing from her Cherokee and Appalachian roots to find resilience within nature.
+The film follows two creators in the wake of Hurricane Helene: Doug Carr, a visual artist and musician whose work transforms personal and environmental trauma into sound and image, and Sarah “Songbird” Burkey, a ballad singer and folk artist who draws from a deep well of inspiration while experiencing the natural world around her.

 Structured in two parts—The River and The Forest.
 Doug’s story flows with The River, ever-moving and unpredictable, symbolizing both destruction and the fluid nature of creation.
 Songbird is rooted in The Forest, embodying deep ancestral wisdom and connection to the land through song and spirituality.